 - Try to get enough sleep.
 This might feel impossible at times, but even going to bed a little earlier could make a difference.

 - Stay active.
 You don’t need to join a gym, a walk helps to keep your body and mind active and reduce your stress.

 Remember that you’re not alone –all of us struggle from time to time.
 Talk to someone you trust, like a partner, friend, family member, health visitor or your GP.
 If you don’t want to talk to someone you know, you can also chat to Parentline or further support is available on the National Family Support Directory.

 What if I don’t get it right?

 Staying calm when you’re wound up takes practice, so don’t be hard on yourself if you don’t always get it right.
-If you do end up losing your temper, make sure you say sorry to your child afterwards.
-This sets a good example for them.
+All parents lose their temper sometimes, but you can set a positive example to your child by saying sorry if you do.

 We know that being a parent is a tough job, and we’re all trying to do our best.

 There is also a new law in Scotland which means that from 7 November 2020 it will be illegal to use any form of physical punishment on your child.
 You can find more information on the new law here.

 Free online parenting course